Last updated: May 4, 2026

 - Who can get it: Homestead property where the assessed value increases by more than 50% after a reappraisal.

-- How it helps: Louisiana phases in the added tax liability over four years instead of hitting you all at once.
+- How it helps: Louisiana phases in the added tax liability over four years instead of using the full jump all at once.

-- How to apply: Ask your assessor or tax collector if it was applied.
-If not, raise the issue during the parish’s annual open-roll or “Open Book” period.
+- How to apply: Ask your assessor or tax collector if the phase-in was applied.
+If not, raise the issue during your parish’s open-roll or open-book period.

-- What to gather: Your latest assessment notice, last year’s assessment, proof of homestead, and notes showing whether the increase came from reassessment or from new construction.
-Louisiana says the phase-in does not apply to construction or improvements.
+- What to gather: Your latest assessment notice, last year’s assessment, proof of homestead, and notes showing whether the increase came from reassessment or from construction.

 Disaster extensions for homestead and the freeze